bblhd/crwm/README.md

 - I used the [xwm](https://github.com/mcpcpc/xwm) by [Michael Czigler](https://github.com/mcpcpc) as a reference which was incredibly helpful due to the lack of documention on xcb
 - Thanks to [Ivan Tikhonov](https://github.com/ITikhonov) for their [program that closes windows with xcb](https://github.com/ITikhonov/wm/blob/master/wmclose.c), of which the code to do so is based off
-- Thanks to [suckless.org]() for having a fully featured wm which works at least better than mine
+- Thanks to [suckless.org](suckless.org) for having a fully featured wm which works at least better than mine
+- Logo made using [dotgrid](https://100r.co/site/dotgrid.html) made by [Hundred Rabbits](https://100r.co) aka Rek & Devine